NicoloCavalli95horses/KMS-web-testing/content/01 Notes/black-box testing.md

 tags:
   - definition
   - testingTechniques
+  - blackBoxTesting
 ---
 ## Definition

-A "black box" approach does not consider the internal structure, design, and product implementation.
+A *black box* approach does not consider the internal structure, design, and product implementation.
 In other words, the tester does not know the internal functioning of the [[SUT (system under test)]].
-The Black Box only evaluates the external behavior of the system.
+The black box approach only evaluates the external behavior of the system.
 The inputs received by the system and the outputs or responses it produces are tested.

 **Key features:**
 - considers only external behavior